s-j-pearce/HND-VG-ZSL-AMAZING-ANIMAL-RESCUE/README.md

 * Child friendly
 * Short and sweet
 * Compatible with an Ipad
+## Project management plan:
+During this project we will be using a project management method called 'SCRUM'.
+Scrum is used by businesses and companies to help manage small teams of people.
+A scrum team usually consists of around six to seven people who work together in short bursts of activity called sprints, with plenty of time for review and reflection.
+We use scrum to break down the project into 'epics' these are the main points of the project.
+Once we have the epics then we break them down into user stories, these user stories are what the client or user wants out of the project.
+The user stories can then be further broken down into tasks which help the members of the team keeo track of what is needed to get done.
 ### Cost:
 There were a few things in relation to cost in order to complete the project.
 * The first thing we will look at is time, as we were working for free the cost for our time equates to £0.